wordofwarning/wordofwarning.org/current/2016-autumnwinter/wohead/index.md

 #### More
 *Comeback Special* is a double negative.
 It's not the original, but it's not *not*.

-It's an experiment in time drag; like a half-remembered dream or two mirrors facing each other or repeating a word so much it loses its meaning.
-The audience is invited into an imaginative space to participate in watching the performer in front of them as if they were watching Elvis as one of the 1968 audience members.
+It's an experiment in time drag; like a half-remembered dream or two mirrors facing each other or repeating a word so much it loses its meaning.<br>The audience is invited into an imaginative space to participate in watching the performer in front of them as if they were watching Elvis as one of the 1968 audience members.

 Acting simultaneously as an Elvis stand-in, a floor manager and a medium for the re-enactment, Greg guides the audience through the TV special as he remembers it, blurring the identities of himself and Elvis, the actual audience members in front of him and the audience members from 1968.

 Greg welcomes Elvis fans, theatre fans and anyone who thinks this peculiar re-enactment might be fun.
 He certainly does.